Refugees at Erasmus University Rotterdam

 Voorbereidend Jaar Erasmus

-Our preparatory year Voorbereidend Jaar Erasmus has been developed to offer students with refugee status the best possible preparation for a higher education study.
+Our preparatory year programme has been developed to offer students with refugee status the best possible preparation for a higher education study.
 The State exam II and remaining sections of the civic integration exams are completed during this transition course.
-There is also a strong focus on English, history, mathematics and the computer and study skills that are specifically required for higher education.
-Depending on your study choice, you can follow additional courses, including biology, physics and chemistry.
-Click here for more information about our preparatory year or if you wish to contact team Voorbereidend Jaar Erasmus.
+There is also a strong focus on English, mathematics and the computer and study skills that are specifically required for higher education.
+Click here for more information about our preparatory programme.

 Applying for a bachelor or master degree